AD2605/Vectorization-Parallelism-and-GPGPU-programming/README.md

 Some programs will have a architecture specific compilation, namely AVX2.
 However, if it is required to compile for some other architecture say SSE, it can recompiled with the icpc compiler directives.

-All the present and upcoming openCL/GPGPU programs are tested on an RTX 2070
+All the present and upcoming SYCL/openCL codes are tested on an RTX 2070